Rouge (cosmetics): Contemporary

 Modern rouge generally consists of a red-colored talcum-based powder that is applied with a brush to the cheeks to accentuate the bone structure.
 The coloring is usually either the petals of safflower, or a solution of carmine in ammonium hydroxide and rosewater perfumed with rose oil.
 A cream-based variant of rouge is schnouda, a colorless mixture of Alloxan with cold cream, which also colors the skin red.

 Today, rouge is a term used to primarily identify blush of any color, including: brown, pink, red, and orange.
-It is not commonly used to identify lipstick, however, some may use the term to refer to the red color of the product.
+Modern blush is offered in both a pressed or loose powder, a cream consistency similar to lipstick, or a liquid form.
+It is not commonly used to identify lipstick; however, some may use the term to refer to the red color of the product.

 When the fashion trend of matching lipsticks with nail polish took hold and the color range of lipstick increased, people no longer used the term to identify lip color.
 The shade range for blush generally remained limited, keeping the name rouge.

 Blush is made in the form of a cream, liquid, powder, or gel.